bacalhau-project/examples/log-orchestration/cdk/README.md

-# Bacalhau Log Vending AWS CDK Stack
+# Bacalhau Log Orchestration AWS CDK Stack

 ## Overview

-Welcome to Bacalhau AWS CDK Stack for Log Vending!
+Welcome to Bacalhau AWS CDK Stack for Log Orchestration!
 This project provisions a stack for Bacalhau, a distributed compute orchestration framework, using AWS Cloud Development Kit (CDK).

 This stack sets up:
 - VPC with public and private subnets